 We ate an early dinner and made some new friends.
-Em was over the moon when another family came by who had a little girl for her to play with.
+Lala was over the moon when another family came by who had a little girl for her to play with.
 As the sun set we lit a fire with the firewood that had been kindly stacked at our camp.
-Em had her first try of toasted marshmallows and wasn’t a fan.
+Lala had her first try of toasted marshmallows and wasn’t a fan.
 She happily ate them from the packet though and I enjoyed a trip back to my childhood with gooey marshmallow goodness on the end of a stick.

 The bright night stars and milky way topped a stellar day.

 As soon as the sun went down, the chill came out.
 Not long after sunset, we huddled together in the camper under extra blankets, reading books until we fell asleep to the sound of the waves coming to shore.
 When Lala woke to go to the toilet in the middle of the night (oh joy of camping!), we wrapped her in blankets and took a few extra moments to look at the bright night sky.

 I loved this trip for all its simplicity.
 The best thing about not going into a town was not having to do anything, not having to try and ‘see the sights’.
 It was a simple time that left us free to explore and play.
 It felt like an adventure to walk left and then walk right just to discover.
 We didn’t feel guilty about sitting back and reading a book.

 There was no need to rush and pack up on the day we were homeward bound as we were not constrained by a 10am check out.
 We packed up leisurely, Lala got to play again with her friend and we had another relaxing walk along the beach.